smoghal/cognito-amplify-idp-auth/README.md

 # Sign out flow Setup

-When `idP Sign out flow` is enabled in Cognito SAML iDP setting, ADFS must be configured with Cognito signing certificate.
+When `idP Sign out flow` is enabled in Cognito SAML idP setting, ADFS must be configured with Cognito signing certificate.
 This is because Cognito will send a signed signout/logout SAML request to ADFS logout endpoint.
 ADFS must also be configured to listen on a SAML Logout end-point where Cognito will post the signout/logout SAML request to.

 ### Export Cognito Signing Certificate

 This can be done in two ways, using aws CLI or from Cognito dashboard.
 Lets cover the CLI:

-- Ensure that `aws` cli is setup with appropriate security keys for your AWS account where Cognito User Pool is created and SAML iDP is configured.
+- Ensure that `aws` cli is setup with appropriate security keys for your AWS account where Cognito User Pool is created and SAML idP is configured.
 - Run the following command to extract Cognito signing certificate.
 This certificate contains the public key that is used by idP (ADFS) to verify the signed signout/logout SAML request Cognito sends.

    `aws cognito-idp get-signing-certificate --user-pool <your user pool id> > cognito.crt`